Chapter 6½ FEES FOR PERMITS AND LICENSES GENERALLY [1]

 (e) Town Manager is the Town Manager for the Town of Colchester or his/her agent or representative.

 (f) Permit is a written document issued by the Town of Colchester giving a designated person permission to construct, alter or renovate.
+This may also be referred to as a building and zoning permit.
+Other permit types will be specifically referenced; for example, borrow pit and carters.

 (k) Dwelling unit: One (1) or more rooms, designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single household.
 A dwelling unit excludes dormitories, nursing care homes and institutions, inns, hotels, motels, extended stay hotels, and other similar facilities as determined by the Administrative Officer.